-Solid waste management To ensure that there is no illegal disposal of waste. • The Contractor shall provide sufficient number of rubbish bins with secured lids.
-No waste materials, including domestic, organic or construction wastes shall be burnt, dumped or buried on the Site.
-Contractor Fuel and oil To ensure that all liquid fuels are stored appropriately and adequate fire-fighting equipment is stored on site.
+Solid waste To ensure that there is no illegal disposal of • The Contractor shall provide sufficient number of rubbish bins with secured Contractor management waste. lids. • No waste materials, including domestic, organic or construction wastes shall be burnt, dumped or buried on the Site.
+Fuel and oil To ensure that all liquid fuels are stored appropriately and adequate fire-fighting equipment is stored on site.
 The Contractor shall ensure that all liquid fuels are stored in tanks or mobile bowsers with lids that are kept firmly shut.
 All tanks and/or mobile bowsers shall be situated in a bunded area.
+Contractor

-Contractor ity The Contractor shall ensure that there is adequate fire-fighting equipment at the fuel storage areas.
-Il vehicles and equipment are kept in good orking order.
+Aspect Management Objective Management actions Responsibil ity The Contractor shall ensure that there is adequate fire-fighting equipment at the fuel storage areas.
+All vehicles and equipment are kept in good working order.
 Leaking or damaged equipment shall be repaired immediately or removed from the Site.
-Drip trays shall be provided in construction areas for stationary and parked plant as well as for the emergency servicing of vehicles. · · Contractor Il delivery drivers are informed of the on-site rocedures and restrictions.
+Drip trays shall be provided in construction areas for stationary and parked plant as well as for the emergency servicing of vehicles. stockpile areas All plant and materials shall be stored in designed areas to minimise the disturbance to vegetation and topsoil.
+Plant and materials shall be stored within the demarcated construction camp or batching areas.
+Contractor All delivery drivers are informed of the on-site procedures and restrictions.
 The Contractor shall ensue that any delivery drivers are informed of all procedures and restrictions, including "no-go" areas and designated haul routes.
 All material shall be stored within the designated Site boundaries.
-Contractor ny hazardous substances are stored appropriately.
+Contractor Hazardous substances Any hazardous substances are stored appropriately.
 Hazardous chemical substances used during construction shall be stored in secondary containers.
 The relevant Material Safety Data Sheets (MSDS) shall be available on site.
-Contractor ement and concrete batching takes place in esignated areas.
+Contractor Cement and concrete batching takes place in designated areas.
 The batching of concrete shall take place on a smooth, impermeable surface (plastic) and shall be enclosed with a bund and sloped toward a sump to contain any spillages.
-The Contractor shall take all reasonable measures to prevent the spillage of n n e plant and materials shall be stored in signed areas to minimise the disturbance to getation and topsoil. delivery drivers are informed of the on-site ocedures and restrictions. y hazardous substances are stored appropriately.
-Leaking or damaged equipment shall be repaired immediately or removed from the Site.
-Drip trays shall be provided in construction areas for stationary and parked plant as well as for the emergency servicing of vehicles.
-Plant and materials shall be stored in signed areas to minimise the disturbance to getation and topsoil. delivery drivers are informed of the on-site occdures and restrictions.
-The Contractor shall ensue that any delivery drivers are informed of all procedures and restrictions, including "no-go" areas and designated haul routes.
-All material shall be stored within the designated Site boundaries.
-Hazardous chemical substances used during construction shall be stored in secondary containers.
-The relevant Material Safety Data Sheets (MSDS) shall be available on site.
-The batching of concrete shall take place on a smooth, impermeable surface (plastic) and shall be enclosed with a bund and sloped toward a sump to contain any spillages.
+The Contractor shall take all reasonable measures to prevent the spillage of Contractor cement / concrete during batching and construction operations.

 Trenching Trenches are appropriately demarcated and secured.
 Trenches shall be demarcated appropriately and securely and regularly monitored to ensure that pedestrian (and vehicular) access to these areas is strictly prohibited.
 Contractor Fire control To reduce the risk of fires Fires are only permitted in designated area and shall not be left unattended.
 Fire extinguishers shall be readily available.
-Contractor Emergency procedures All employees are aware of emergency procedures.
+Contractor All employees are aware of emergency procedures.
 The Contractor shall ensure that his employees are aware of the procedure to be followed for dealing with leaks and spills.
 The Contractor shall ensure that the necessary materials and equipment for dealing with leaks and spills are available on Site at all times.
-Contractor Erosion, water To prevent or remediate damage to the The Contractor shall take all reasonable steps to prevent or remediate Contractor Aspect Management Objective Management actions Responsibil ity quality, and stormwater management environment resulting from the Works in the form of erosion and sedimentation shall be taken. · · · · · · · · · · · · · · · · · · · Penalties To ensure that environmental requirements are strictly adhered to.
+Erosion, water To prevent or remediate damage to the The Contractor shall take all reasonable steps to prevent or remediate Contractor Aspect Management Objective Management actions Responsibil ity quality, and stormwater management environment resulting from the Works in the form of erosion and sedimentation shall be taken. damage to the environment resulting from the Works in the form of erosion and sedimentation.
+The Contractor shall immediately remedy any situation that is or has the potential to result in soil erosion, water pollution and sedimentation from the works as a result of storm water flows.
+Penalties To ensure that environmental requirements are strictly adhered to.
 Penalties will be issues for certain specified transgressions.
 Contractor